What is the European market potential for wellness tourism?

 Holistic wellness holidays

-One in ten Europeans is interested in going on a holistic wellness holiday such as a reiki or chakra-balancing treatment.
-These treatments often fall into “New Age” therapies that are not entirely science-based but have ancient roots in many cultures where the body and mind balance is more prominent than in Europe, like South-East Asia.
-New Age treatments in South-East Asia are expected to grow even more in the coming years.
-Examples are meditation, astrology, chakra healing and alternative medicine.
-Many Europeans desire to connect with more spiritual and holistic practices like this and want to explore that during their wellness trip.
-It is important for European tourists and tour operators to know that the treatment you provide is entirely safe.
+One in every 10 Europeans is interested in going on a holistic wellness holiday (e.g. a Reiki or chakra-balancing treatment).
+These treatments often fall into the category of ‘New Age’ therapies that are not entirely science-based, but that have ancient roots in many cultures (e.g. South-eastern Asia) where the balance between body and mind balance is more prominent than it is in Europe.
+Such treatments in South-east Asia are expected to grow even more in the coming years.
+Examples include meditation, astrology, chakra healing and alternative medicine.
+Many Europeans have a desire to connect with more spiritual and holistic practices, and they are eager to explore them during their wellness trips.
+It is important for European tourists and tour operators to know that the treatments you provide are entirely safe.